Tan-tan-san/gamebrary/README.md

 # Gamebrary

 Gamebrary is an open-source game library manager that helps you organize and track your game collection effortlessly.
 It provides a sleek and user-friendly interface to manage your games across multiple platforms.
+I was never able to find a docker image of this software so I could deploy this to my kubernetes cluster so built a simple dockerfile to serve the application up.
+The original application
 ---

 ## 🚀 Features